-- The quasi-biennial oscillation (QBO) is a periodic wind variation in the equatorial stratosphere with a timescale of roughly two and a half years. - The QBO is valuable for predictability due to its teleconnections to phenomena outside the tropical stratosphere. - A major advance in the last two decades is that many climate models now simulate QBO-like oscillations, but with systematic errors including weak amplitude in the lowermost stratosphere. - Improving the representation of the QBO in models is challenging due to uncertainties in observations and in understanding of the waves that drive it. - Climate models project a weakening of the QBO amplitude in future. - Although historically very predictable, since 2016 the regular QBO cycling has been disrupted twice, for reasons not yet well understood.
+- The quasi-biennial oscillation (QBO) is a periodic wind variation in the equatorial stratosphere with a timescale of almost 2.5 years. - The QBO impacts predictability globally due to its teleconnections to phenomena outside the tropical stratosphere. - A major advance in the past two decades is that many climate models now simulate QBO-like oscillations, but with systematic errors including weak amplitude in the lowermost stratosphere. - Improving the representation of the QBO in models is challenging due to uncertainties in observations and in understand ing of the waves that drive the oscillation. - Climate models project a future weakening of the QBO amplitude.

+• Although the QBO has historically been very predictable, since 2016 its regular cycling has been disrupted twice, for reasons not yet well understood.